 Welcome to the Department of

-Ethics is not conceivable without the precondition, that people, who are capable of acting, also bear responsibility for shaping the society and the world.
-Thereby, they always act in certain contexts.
-Christian Social Ethics as Ethics of social structures and institutions therefore first investigates „the signs of the times“ and „the structures of the sin“ in interdisciplinary cooperation.
-In the discourse with her own tradition of ethos, of church social teaching and contemporary moral philosophies, Christian Ethics obtains an ethical judgement about the current situation.
-Based on these results it points out normatively well-founded and, if possible, implementable possibilities for action.
-In teaching, philosophical and theological fundamental problems of Social Ethics of the society as well as main positions of the philosophical discource of Ethics are presented and discussed.
-The students will also be introduced in topics such as genesis and the foundations of Catholic social thinking as well as in parts of Social Ethics of politics, justice, economics, education, the media and also of the marriage and familiy.
-Since the field of Christian Social Ethics is related to several other sciences, there is a lively interest in interdisciplinary cooperation in research and teaching, which also extends beyond the Johannes Gutenberg-University of Mainz.
+Ethics is not conceivable without the prerequisite that people, as subjects capable of action, also bear responsibility for shaping the world and society.
+In doing so, people always act in specific contexts.
+Christian social ethics as ethics of social structures and institutions therefore first explores the signs of the times or the "structures of sin" in interdisciplinary cooperation.
+In discourse with its own ethic tradition, church social preaching and contemporary moral philosophies, it obtains an ethical judgment of the current situation.
+Based on this, it is necessary to point out normatively founded and, if possible, implementable possibilities of action.
+In the teaching, philosophical and theological basic problems of a social ethics as well as main positions of the philosophical ethics discourse are presented and discussed.
+Students are also introduced to the genesis and foundations of Catholic social thought as well as to the sub-areas of social ethics of politics, law, economics, education and media as well as marriage and family.
+Since the field of Christian Social Ethics is related to several other sciences, there is a lively interest in interdisciplinary cooperation in research and teaching, which also extends beyond the University of Mainz.

 Prof. Dr. Gerhard Kruip